adambard/learnxinyminutes-docs/hcl.html.markdown

 }

 // You do not need to explicitly define providers, they all have reasonable
 // defaults with environment variables.
-Using resource that relies on
+Using a resource that relies on
 // provider will also transparently initialize it (when you invoke terraform init) resource "aws_s3_bucket" "bucket" {
   bucket = "abc"